foundation-model-stack/fms-hf-tuning/docs/experiment-tracking.md

 Experiment tracking is an optional feature of this repo.
 We have introduced experiment tracking to help in systematically recording hyperparameters, model configurations, and results from each experiment automatically and with the help of third party trackers like [Aimstack](https://aimstack.io).

-Tracking can be enabled by passing a config in the [Training Arguments](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/config/configs.py#L131) with the name of the enabled trackers passed as a list.
+Tracking can be enabled by passing a config in the [Training Arguments](https://github.com/foundation-model-stack/fms-hf-tuning/blob/a9b8ec8d1d50211873e63fa4641054f704be8712/tuning/config/configs.py#L131) with the name of the enabled trackers passed as a list.

 ```
 from tuning import sft_trainer

-training_args = {
+training_args = new TrainingArguments(
-    ..
-    ..
+    ...,
-    trackers: ["aim", "file_logger"]
+    trackers = ["aim", "file_logger"]
-}

-sft_trainer.train(train_args=training_args,....)
+)

+sft_trainer.train(train_args=training_args,...)
 ```

-For each of the requested trackers the code expects you to pass a config to the `sft_trainer.train` function as well which can be specified as the `tracker_conifgs` argument [here](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/sft_trainer.py#L76) details of which are present below.
+For each of the requested trackers the code expects you to pass a config to the `sft_trainer.train` function which can be specified through `tracker_conifgs` argument [here](https://github.com/foundation-model-stack/fms-hf-tuning/blob/a9b8ec8d1d50211873e63fa4641054f704be8712/tuning/sft_trainer.py#L78) details of which are present below.

-The list of available trackers and their details are as follows,
+The list of available trackers and their details are as follows

-## Tracker Configs.
+## Tracker Configurations

 ## File Logging Tracker

-[File Logger](../tuning/trackers/filelogging_tracker.py) is an inbuilt tracker which can be used to dump contents of the loss curve generated while training to a file.
+[File Logger](../tuning/trackers/filelogging_tracker.py) is an inbuilt tracker which can be used to dump loss at every log interval to a file.

-Currently File Logger is enabled by default and will dump the loss curve of a training to a default file path specified [here](../tuning/config/tracker_configs.py) inside the output folder passed during training.
+Currently File Logger is enabled by default and will dump loss at every log interval of a training to a default file path specified [here](../tuning/config/tracker_configs.py) inside the output folder passed during training.

-To override the location of file logger please pass an instance of the [FileLoggingTrackerConfig](../tuning/config/tracker_configs.py) in the `tracker_configs` argument.
+To override the location of file logger please pass an instance of the [FileLoggingTrackerConfig](../tuning/config/tracker_configs.py) to `tracker_configs` argument.

 ```
 from tuning import sft_trainer
 from tuning.config.tracker_configs import FileLoggingTrackerConfig, TrackerConfigFactory

-training_args = {
+training_args = new TrainingArguments(
-    ..
-    ..
+    ...,
-    trackers: ["file_logger"]
+    trackers = ["file_logger"]
-}
+)

 logs_file = "new_train_logs.jsonl"